Detect Low-Quality Data/Responses in any LLM/Human Written Dataset (for better LLM Evals or Instruction-Tuning)

 In this section, we demonstrate how the Cleanlab Studio platform can programmatically generate smart metadata for any text dataset.
 This metadata (returned as many different Cleanlab Columns) helps you discover all sorts of additional problems in your dataset and understand their severity.

-We first load our dataset into Cleanlab Studio.
+client object, we can load our dataset into Cleanlab Studio like this:

 dataset_id = studio.upload_dataset(results, dataset_name="dolly-mini")